theoludwig/theoludwig/blog/posts/programming-challenges.md

 ### Estimating efficiency

-By checking the time complexity of an algorithm, it is possible to check before implementing the algorithm,that it is efficient enough for the problem.
+By checking the time complexity of an algorithm, it is possible to check before implementing the algorithm, that it is efficient enough for the problem.

 Example: assume that the time limit for a problem is 1 second and the input size is $n = 10^5$.
 If the time complexity is $O(n^2)$, the algorithm will perform about $(10^5)^2 = 10^{10}$ operations.